Vladislav76/Workout-Assistant/README.md

 ## What is expected?
 * "Workouts" screen: workous of different categories and levels of intensity
-* "Exercises" screen: the base of exercises on different muscle groups
+* "Exercises" screen: the base of workoutExercises on different muscle groups
 * "Diary" screen: diary of own workout activities
 * "Home" screen: your favorite and most used workouts, various data about your body (e.g. body mass index, weight, working weight)
 * "Settings" screen: application settings (e.g. multi-language support)